 Timing for Commercial Solar Has Never Been Better

 Much of the talk that people hear around the water cooler around solar is concentrated on the residential side of the solar industry.
 However, solar for commercial buildings and business owners is a powerful investment that can save thousands on utility bills.
 Money that can be reinvested into business growth, paying off debt or storing away for a rainy day.
 Many hotels, gas stations and schools have already taken the jump toward energy independence through solar.
-Solar energy is an ideal way to save money, take control of fluid energy costs and also promote clean energy.
+Commercial solar installation is an ideal way to save money, take control of fluid energy costs and also promote clean energy.
 Some companies have also benefited from increased marketability once they have installed their solar installation system.
 This article will briefly outline some common questions business owners ask about solar.

 Can I Afford to Install Solar?